cunarist/timesetter/README.md

  - macOS: No
 ## Tips
  - This package aims to set system time in the precision of milliseconds.
+ - You need to pass a datetime object to the `set` function.
+The package will assume that the timezones of the passed object and the system are both UTC.
+If the timezone information was included in the object, it will be ignored.
  - On Windows, you need to run your Python code with administration privileges for this package to work properly.
 Otherwise, `PermissionError` will be raised.
 ## How to use
 Install the package from PyPI